crotwell/TauP/src/doc/sphinx/source/calculations.rst

 `geodetic and geocentic latitude <https://en.wikipedia.org/wiki/Geodetic_coordinates#Geodetic_vs._geocentric_coordinates>`_.
 Geodetic is defined as the angle between the surface normal plane and the equatorial plane while geocentric is angle between the radius to the point and to the equator.
-For example, the geocentric angle between an earthquake on the equator, at latitude, longitude (0,30), to a station at (0/0) is 30 degrees, which is slightly larger than that between an earthquake at due north (30,0) of the same station, 29.83 degrees.
-Because TauP is spherical, the default is to not take the elliptical nature of the earth into account when calculating these distances.
+For example, the spherical, geocentric angle between an earthquake on the equator, at latitude, longitude (0,30), to a station at (0/0) is 30 degrees, which is slightly larger than the geodetic distance between an earthquake at due north (30,0) of the same station, 29.86 degrees and slightly smaller than the geodetic distance from an earthquake due east (30,0), 30.03 degreres, using the WGS84 ellipsoid.
+The `best` method of calculating distance from latitude and longitude will depend on the phases of interest and the area of interest.
+Because TauP is
+spherical, the default is to not take the elliptical nature of the earth into account when calculating these distances.
 But this can be changed with the :code:`--geodetic` parameter, which implies that the given latitudes